vinitkumar/vinitkumar.github.com/_posts/2014-01-03-Setup-Macvim-for-maximum-awesomeness.md

 ---

 I have been using vim for almost 5 years now.
-For some time, I even switched to Sublime text2 but I am finally bac home.
+For some time, I even switched to Sublime text2 but I am finally back home.
 Well, the following guide is only for macs.
 Sorry GVIM users!
 Here is the latest screenshot of my macvim: